Islandora/documentation/docs/concepts/access-control.md

 # Access Control in Islandora

 This page is about controlling **who can view or edit your Islandora content** (metadata and binaries).

 Islandora recommends using Drupal's access control features.
 Contributed modules such as those described below, can provide additional flexibility and configurability.
 However, these only apply when content is accessed through Drupal, and are not applied to data in Fedora, the Triplestore, or Solr.

+Known strategies for implementing access control in Drupal include:

+- Core Drupal
+- Group
+- Permissions by Term
+- Field Permissions

 !!! danger "Exposed Endpoints"
     If access control is a concern, you will want to lock down access to the following services that are part of the Islandora Suite: